DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.12 Embedded systems
     - ❄️**Embedded systems**: any form of computing component added to an existing mechanical or electrical system for the purpose of providing automation, remote control, and/or monitoring; usually including a limited set of specific functions
         - Embedded systems can be a security risk because they are generally static, with admins having no way to update or address security vulns (or vendors are slow to patch)
+        - An embedded system is a computer implemented as part of a larger system.
+The embedded system is typically designed around a limited set of specific functions in relation to the larger product of which it's a component.
+It may consist of the same components found in a typical computer system, or it may be a microcontroller.
         - Embedded systems focus on minimizing cost and extraneous features
         - Embedded systems are often in control of/associated with physical 📝 systems, and can have real-world impact
         - Because an embedded system is often in control of a mechanism in the physical world, a security breach could cause harm to people and property (aka cyber-­physical).